Housing and Innovation in Revit (HIR)

 • At least one bathroom stall per floor must be wheelchair accessible

-• Each floor must have 2 elevators placed to allow accessibility for occupants throughout the entire floor
+• Each floor must have two elevators placed to allow accessibility for occupants throughout the entire floor

 • Security